dawidkotarba/interview_questions/java.md

 - How to implement singleton in the safe way?
 Enums as singletons.
 - i++ How many operations must jvm perform in such line?
 - What methods should be overridden in HttpServlet, what can we tell about thread safety of fields in servlet?
-- java.util.concurrent -> CountDownLatch, Read/Write locks, Atomic types etc.
+- java.util.concurrent -> CountDownLatch, Semaphores, Read/Write locks, Atomic types etc.
 - synchronized based on method, object, class etc. Pros/Cons of each solution
 - How Atomic types work?
 What is CAS?
 [Answer](answers/java/java_atomic_types.md)
 - How volatile works?